StanislavLev/item-catalog/readme.md

 This is car sell/buy site, where any registered user can create post about car sale.
 Users can edit and delete their own posts.
-Implemented a third-party authentication & authorization service: login with there Google+ account.
+Implemented a third-party authentication & authorization service: login with their Google+ account.

 ## Installation